-The St. Louis Downtown Airport maintains information about NOTAMS and TFRs affecting our airport here.
+The St. Louis Downtown Airport maintains information about NOTAMs and TFRs affecting our airport.

-Flying into a new place can be confusing and sometimes even seasoned experts should refresh their information about the airspace surrounding their favourite airport.
+Flying into a new place can be confusing and sometimes even seasoned experts refresh their information about the airspace surrounding their favorite airport.
 The St. Louis Downtown Airport reminds our friends in the air that they should check over all applicable information before departing or arriving at the airport.
-The internet contains many sites that inform pilots about airport, but on our website we have a few important things we want our pilots to know.
+There are many available websites with information for pilots about airports.
+Nonetheless, there are a few essential items of which we want our pilots to always be aware.
 Get the details here.